 Mr. Lorenzo Ieraci, Interim Procurement Ombudsman

-Lorenzo Ieraci was appointed as Interim Procurement Ombudsman effective May 9, 2016.
-His appointment is for one year or until a new Procurement Ombudsman is named.
+Mr. Lorenzo Ieraci has been reappointed Interim Procurement Ombudsman until a new Procurement Ombudsman is named.

 Lorenzo has been with the Office of the Procurement Ombudsman (OPO) since January 2012 as the Deputy Procurement Ombudsman.
 In that role he was responsible for managing OPO's daily operations, which include reviewing supplier complaints regarding the award or administration of contracts, reviewing departmental procurement practices, providing alternative dispute resolution (ADR) services, and responding to procurement-related inquiries.